Kowabongaa/hw3_s1123530/README.md

 # hw3_s1123530
 https://github.com/Kowabongaa/hw3_s1123530
-for question one, enter edge one by one and enter every edge input.
+for question one and 2, enter edge one by one and enter every edge input.

 Question: 1
 Given an undirected graph with V nodes and E edges, create and return an adjacency list of the graph.
 0-based indexing is followed everywhere.